 kayak

-A narrow, covered boat propelled with a double-bladed paddle, originally designed to be entered through a hole on top.
+Kayak (noun) means a narrow, covered boat propelled with a double-bladed paddle, originally designed to be entered through a hole on top.
+Example: “They loaded the kayak onto the roof of the car and headed for the lake.”

-How to Use Kayak
+How to use kayak

 Learner’s notesIn plain EnglishA small, narrow, paddle-powered boat, or the act of paddling one.

-Word Forms
+Word forms

 kayaked past tense, kayaks plural, kayaks singular

-Fill the Gap
+Fill the gap

 Can you complete this real example?